 It’s important to remember that the older siblings are still little children and that this childishness can take on new hues with the arrival of the younger ones.

-Relax during the first few months, and the time will be much easier on you and your family!
+Relax during the first few months; the time will be much easier for you and your family!

 Helping your older child adjust to the new sibling is vital to making your life easier in the early stages.
-It is best to prepare before the baby arrives, and then the task will be much easier.
+Preparing before the baby arrives is best, and then the task will be much easier.

-With your first child, it was a little easier because you only had to deal with them.
-Now, you will have to deal with a newborn and an older sibling.
+It was a little easier with your first child because you only had to deal with them.
+You will have to deal with a newborn and an older sibling.

 Being a big brother or sister is a challenging task!
-As parents, it is your job to ensure they are not left out as you begin to raise your new baby.
+As parents, you must ensure they are not left out as you begin raising your new baby.